CubeFlix/mimir/README.md

 - [ ] disable find and replace option
 - [ ] overhaul UI
 - [ ] copy paste buttons
-- [ ] accessibility (for, name, aria, etc.) and esc button handling for modals
+- [ ] accessibility (for, name, aria, etc.) and esc button handling for modals tab on buttons
 - [x] remove all styling from text, remove all color from
 - [x] bolding and unbolding and cursor on single images (test cursor before and after image)
 - [x] HR not splitting out of inline nodes